Creation of the Estonian Subjectivity Dataset: Assessing the Degree of Subjectivity on a Scale: Creation of the Estonian Subjectivity Dataset

 All texts were manually checked to ensure they were in Estonian and did not contain encoding errors or any issues that could cause the text to be hard to read.
 Additionally, private information of non-public individuals was pseudonymized.
 Phone numbers were all replaced with (+372) 51510105, a value visually similar to Estonian phone numbers, but not able to be used.
 Emails were replaced by the string "EMAIL", as several email addresses in the Estonian National Corpus were already anonymized using this method.
 Full names were replaced according to gender, with each person given a common Estonian name.
 This list of names is as follows: Juhan Mägi, Kaarel Märg, and Andrus Mesi for men, and Linda Mets, Anu Muru, Katrin Mingi, and Sandra Mäss for women.

 When looking over the annotated set of texts, specific categories or genres began to stand out.
-These categories are not a part of the Estonian National Corpus and were labelled manually during checking.
+These categories are not a part of the Estonian National Corpus and were assigned manually during checking, with each text getting a singular label that most dominantly describes the text.
+It should be noted that this assignment of categories was only a secondary task and was only included since information on genre would be useful for analysis.
+Because of this, no previously established genre taxonomy was used.

 As these texts were chosen randomly, the resulting dataset is imbalanced, with some categories being significantly overrepresented compared to others.
-The list of categories, together with their description and frequency in the dataset is shown in Table~\ref{tab:categories}.
+The list of categories, together with their description and frequency in the dataset, is shown in Table~\ref{tab:categories}.